-Diplomas are ordered for students whose graduation has been confirmed by the registrar's office, at the end of each semester and session.
+Diplomas are ordered for students whose graduation has been confirmed by the registrar's office, at the end of each term.
 Diplomas are mailed to graduates after they are received, approximately eight weeks after the graduation date.

 Participation in Commencement